 And bless those who will pick them up.
 Amen © Ruth Dillon

 Activities and services during Lent

-Lent Group meetings: next meeting is on March 15th
+Lent Group meetings: our final meeting is on March 29th

 You are invited to join the Lent group, with the opportunity to meet on 5 occasions during Lent.
 As we journey through the challenge of the current lockdown and the impact of the pandemic on our lives, we will discuss the seeds of hope we see – those spiritual essentials that will help us continue to be active disciples in unusual times.
 We will explore scripture from the Parables, the Epistles and Old Testament prophets such as Hosea, Isaiah and the Psalms, reflect and discuss how these develop our discipleship and sustain us in these strange times.
 Come to one, some or all!

 11 a.m. on February 22nd “Sowing Seeds of Hope” We had a lively and wide ranging discussion on the Parable of the Sower, or is it Seeds, or even Soils?
 It was lovely to see so many on Zoom and to hear such a variety of thoughts and different Bibles being referenced.
 Looking forward to seeing you all again next Monday.

 As part of developing our discipleship, there are also ‘Thoughts for the week’ to consider in private reflection.